Toloka/docs/en/toloka-kit/reference/toloka.client.task.Task.md

 )
 ```

-The task that will be issued to the performers
+A task that is assigned to Tolokers.

-Not to be confused with TaskSuite - a set of tasks that is shown to the user at one time.
+Not to be confused with TaskSuite - a set of tasks that is shown to a Toloker at one time.
 TaskSuite may contain several Tasks.

 ## Parameters Description